“Every day, in a one hundred small ways, our children ask, ‘Do you hear me? Do you see me? Do I matter?’ Their behavior often reflects our response.”

 In sum, we empower the youth in our care with the same social-emotional coping skills and strengths we want our own children to have, and in so doing, enable them to: pursue their studies, interests and passions; move beyond past traumas; and begin creating happy, healthy and meaningful futures.

 Is St. Christopher’s the right place, right now, for your student or child?
-It just may be.
-Experience the journeys of six current and former residents via this link and read on to learn more about our campus and academic life, and admissions process.
+It may be.
+Experience the video journeys of our alumni in our "NEWS" tab and read on to learn more about St. Christopher's.